Vandivier/research-dissertation-case-for-alt-ed/papers/alt-ed-survey/2019-feb-survey-monkey/data/README.md

 # 2019-feb-survey-monkey data README

-This README goes over how raw survey data was transformed into the spreadsheet used by Stata.
+Section 1 describes transformation of raw survey data into the spreadsheet used by Stata.

+Section 2 has notes on collecting responses, with emphasis on responses obtained through Github.

+Section 3 has miscellaneous notes.

+## Transformation of Raw Survey Data

 Massaging is accomplished by executing a JavaScript / Node process.
 The /massage folder contains the code for that program.